dstults/DazzleADV-pub/README.md

 A C# MUD Server.

-A MUD is a "Multi-User Dungeon" -- an essentially dead form of online entertainment.
+A MUD is a "Multi-User Dungeon" -- The predecessor to graphical MMORPGs like World of Warcraft.

 To join, simply connect via putty or some other telnet client or use the client which can be built from the included code.